-The Internal Revenue Service’s deadline for filing and paying your 2018 taxes is April 15, 2019 for most taxpayers and April 17 for those who live in Maine or Massachusetts.
+The Internal Revenue Service’s deadline for filing and paying your 2022 taxes is April 18, 2023.
 It’s never too early to start planning for Tax Day — and it’s better to answer any questions you might have now instead of later.

 If you’re divorced and receive child support, you might wonder if you have to include those payments as taxable gross income on your tax return.
 Here’s what you need to know about reporting child support income on your taxes and the answer to the question, “Is child support taxable?”

 So, is child support considered income?
 The short answer is no.

 If your ex-husband or ex-wife pays child support to you, don’t include those amounts as taxable income on your tax return.
 Child support doesn’t count as income, so you shouldn’t include child support on taxes, according to IRS guidelines.

 How To Report Child Support Income on Your Taxes

 If you’re wondering where to find child support received on the 1040 tax form, you don’t report child support payments that you received — or were entitled to — anywhere on your Form 1040 income tax return.
 The same is true if you need to know where to find child support on the 1040 tax form in general.
 Even if you itemize your deductions on Schedule A of Form 1040, child support payments don’t qualify as an itemized deduction.

 However, don’t confuse child support payments with spousal support.
 If your divorce or separation agreement is dated after Dec.
 31, 2018, alimony or separate maintenance payments are not deductible by the person paying the alimony and the payee does not have to report these payments as taxable income.
 However, any divorce or separation agreements entered into prior to Jan.
 1, 2019, that have not been modified are typically deductible by the person paying the alimony and count as taxable income to the recipient.